mozilla/URLCrawler/README.srg-pre-crawl-utils.md

 # SRG Pre-Crawl Utils

+The Mozilla SRG team's python scripts for:
-Python scripts for sampling a slice of a crawl list (such as Alexa Top 1M), crawling through each site and fetching the internal links for each site.
+ * Sampling a slice of a crawl list (such as Alexa Top 1M), crawling through each site and fetching the internal links for each site.
+ * Joining several versions of such crawl results, producing ....

 ## Usage instructions